SofiaDanali/GrapeVin/README.md

 ## Testing Procedure
 To test the application on a local system, the following basic steps need to be followed:
 1. Database Creation: Create a MySQL database with which GrapeVin will interact.
 The name of this database can be arbitrary, but we suggest the existing name.
-You will find the "winedb" file containing the query for managing the tables.
+You will find the `winedb` file containing the query for managing the tables.
 Create the tables by executing the CREATE commands.
 2. Program Configuration: GrapeVin requires both connection to the database and an API key for using GPT-3.5.
 The appropriate details should be filled in the Main and TestAPI classes where specified.
    For creating an API key, refer here: [OpenAI API](https://openai.com/blog/openai-api)
 3. Compilation of the application: The command from the terminal for compiling the application is mvn package.
 You may need to use mvn clean package if there are any changes to the code.